 Brenda Trenholme

 I have a passion for most outdoor sports, especially in the mountains.
-I’m looking forward to exploring the Himalayas and getting to know the other cyclists in this group!
-By giving slideshows of my cycling adventures, I fundraise for a Canadian charity called the Kenya Education Endowment Fund.
+I’m looking forward to getting to know the other cyclists and exploring SA.
+By giving slideshows of my cycling adventures, I fundraise for a Canadian charity called the Kenya Education Endowment Fund. www.KenyaEducation.org

 An Vaes